lgc13/LucasCosta_portfolio/web_dev/README.md

 <h2><a href="https://github.com/lgc13/LucasCosta_portfolio/tree/master/web_dev/RockinIt_project">3- Rockin' It project</a></h2>

 <!-- Project BIO -->
-This is a static web site which displays some information about Rock n' Roll!
-By opening this web site, a user can see information about Rock's history, some statistics of its genres, an imbedded Youtube video, and some other references.
-This is one of the first projects that I made using HTML, CSS, JS and Bootstrap.
+This is a static website which displays some information about Rock n' Roll!
+By opening this website, a user can see information about Rock's history, some statistics of its genres, an embedded Youtube video, and some other references.
+This is one of the first projects that I made using HTML, CSS, JS, and Bootstrap.

 This application displays some of my skills with:

 - Bootstrap
-- Imbedding videos onto HTML
+- Embedding videos onto HTML
 - Div classes and Grid system
 - Basic JavaScript concepts
 - HTML and CSS